 Parvarish Early Childhood Development (ECD) Program

 The Parvarish Program is a holistic nurturing early childhood development model used by Eagle Eye Educational Institute.
-There are 3 pillars to the Parvarish program.
-The first pillar consists of educated but unemployed women from isolated villages to work as ECD teachers.
-The second pillar consists of the parents of the young children, who are expected to support in a few ways.
-Not only do parents need to provide fees and ensure children are physically present, they also need to provide a nourishing environment in the home to supplement the learning at the center.
-The final pillar is the children themselves.
-Historically, ECD programs were based on two pillars – parents and teachers; however, the program has been modified to also include the children as the third pillar by encouraging them to participate in activities that they are genuinely interested in as opposed to forcing activities onto them.
+Educated women from remote, isolated villages work as ECD teachers after a training program run by Eagle Eye.
+Parents of the young children are educated in how to provide a nourishing environment in the home to supplement the learning at the center.
+Most importantly, the children are they driving force by encouraging them to participate in activities that they are genuinely interested in as opposed to forcing activities onto them.
 The program prepares children from an early age for success at the primary level and beyond, while simultaneously generating income for educated women in the villages.

 ECD Teacher Training and Centers

-Eagle Eye has a 5-year strategic plan to open ECD centers throughout various villages in Chitral to provide quality Early Childhood Education through the Parvarish Program.
+Eagle Eye has a 3-year strategic plan to open ECD centers throughout various villages in Chitral to provide quality Early Childhood Education through the Parvarish Program.
 With the support of Eagle Eye Educational Institute and its partners, graduates of the ECD Training Programs are encouraged to return to their villages and open ECD centers for local children.
-Six ECD centers will be opening in 2019 by teachers who attended the first Intensive Early Childhood Development Program organized in the Seen Lasht village in July 2019.
+This also provides an income earning opportunity for these women, who can charge fees to their students.
+Five ECD centers were opened by teachers who attended the first Intensive Early Childhood Development Program organized in the Seen Lasht village in July 2019.

 ‘The objectives of the LTP program are: (a) to provide parents with information on the healthy growth and development of young children (birth to 6 years), focussing on the physical, intellectual, linguistic, and socio-emotional aspects of development; (b) to teach parents play activities that enhance child development; and c) to promote attachment through active parental involvement in their child’s development.’https://www.sickkidscmh.ca/Home/Resources-And-Publications/Learning-through-Play/Learning-through-Play.aspx